Sec-ant/matches-hotkeys/README.md

 - `"0"` → top row `Digit0` and `Numpad0`
 - `"+"` → `NumpadAdd` and shifted `Equal`

-Your code typically feeds each variant into a matcher (`parseHotkeys`) which returns on the first match.
+Your code typically feeds each variant into a matcher (`matchesHotkeys`) which returns on the first match.

 ### Result Shape